Posted by Executive Director on April 2, 2020 7:30 am

-Lastly, we need to modify our programs to meet provincial guidelines.
-We cannot play regular games in Phase 2, but we can still do a lot!
+We have modified our programs to meet provincial guidelines.
+We cannot play games in Phase 2, but we can still do a lot!

 - Read about our Summer Adult Options for Phase 2, including Clinics, Camps, Practices, meetups, and more.

 - Registration is temporarily closed for Summer League and Summer in Surrey.